microsoft/fhir-server/docs/Testing-Releases.md

 ### Steps

-1. To create a test environment for the we can leverage the [default-azuredeploy-docker.json](https://github.com/microsoft/fhir-server/blob/master/samples/templates/default-azuredeploy-docker.json) template.
+1. To create a test environment for the release, we can leverage the [default-azuredeploy-docker.json](https://github.com/microsoft/fhir-server/blob/master/samples/templates/default-azuredeploy-docker.json) template.

 1. Use the [Quickstart guide](https://github.com/microsoft/fhir-server/blob/master/docs/QuickstartDeployCLI.md) if you are unfamiliar with CloudShell and starting with Azure CLI.